All Episodes

 They're not even putting two and two together.

-Because the people, it turns out who are responsible for funding it don't have the money.
+It can't work in this economy because the people, it turns out, who are responsible for funding it don't have the money.

-Even if the website was working, they would log on, they'd find out they'd get their sticker shock.
+Even if the website was working, they would log on, they'd find out, they'd get their sticker shock.

-And I think, in fact, those Who are logging on and getting through are seeing the sticker shock, and I think they're going to Medicaid.
+And I think, in fact, those who are logging on and getting through are seeing the sticker shock, and I think they're going to Medicaid.

-And I think when the millennials go to Medicaid, instead of buying Obamacare, it's just going to make everybody else's cost go up because the millennials are not going to be contributing, so to speak.
+And I think when the millennials go to Medicaid, instead of buying Obamacare, it's just going to make everybody else's costs go up because the millennials are not going to be contributing, so to speak.

-So the whole thing is going to get even more expensive for everybody, because the key group that's supposed to pay for this doesn't have any jobs.
+So the whole thing is going to get even more expensive for everybody because the key group that's supposed to pay for this doesn't have any jobs.

 But nobody talks about that.